wentingjiang2022/mda_kuleuven/README.md

 ## Background

 Heatwaves create a large impact on the society.
-According to xx, some important factors are relevant for the mortality, such as child, elder, etc.
+According to [EarthData](https://www.earthdata.nasa.gov/learn/pathfinders/disasters/extreme-heat-data-pathfinder), some important factors are relevant for the mortality, such as child, elder, etc.

 ## Folder Structures